-Habitat drivers , Change in area 1990 - 2007 ^(a) Current trajectory of trend Coniferous \$\$\phi 6.5%\$ Although the rate of increased has slowed, increased interest in afforestation as part of climate change mitigation measures mean that the total area of woodland is likely to continue to increase.
+Habitat drivers Species Change in Priority area nabitats 1990 - 2007 (a) Current trajectory of trend Coniferous woodland ↑ 6.5% Although the rate of increased has slowed, increased interest in afforestation as part of climate change mitigation measures mean that the total area of woodland is likely to continue to increase.
 However, the current trajectory of increase is modest once the loss of existing woodlands is taken into account; and the available statistics do not adjust for woodland recently converted into another land use (Forestry Commission 2017, Forestry Commission 2016).
 The rate of new planting of woodland (conifer and broadleaved combined) has fallen over the past 20 years, whilst the rate of restocking has remained approximately stable in all countries.